INO-quantum/FPGA-SoC-experiment-control/FPGA-firmware/readme.md

        petalinux-build

-For the first time this will download the linux kernel (if not selected from local folder) and u-boot (bootloader source).
-Compiling takes the first time longer (6 Minutes for me).
+For the first time this will download the linux kernel (if not selected from local folder) and u-boot (bootloader source) and compiling will need some time (8 Minutes on my system including downloading).

 6. Package files for booting from SD card: